To follow along with the R-based demo in class, click here for the companion R-script.

 \(Model \rightarrow Predicted \space Data\)

-In this lecture, we will talk about inference using maximum likelihood.
-Inference is in some ways the opposite process; we are using the data to say something about the model.
+Conceptually, inference is in some ways the inverse of the data generating process; we are treating the data as fixed (known) and using it to say something about the model that generated it.

 \(Real \space Data \rightarrow Model\)